kvtrice/meal-planner/README.md

 * When prompted, enter in the number of days you would like a meal plan for (an integer between 1 and 14)
 * When prompted, enter in your daily calorie target (an integer between 1400 and 3000)
 * Review the meal plans presented to you on screen
-    * If you'd like to reegenerate the meal plans, hit `n` and follow the prompts
+    * If you'd like to regenerate the meal plans, hit `n` and follow the prompts
     * If you'd like to save the meal plan, hit `s` and follow the prompts

 * Once your meal plan is saved, you can access your meal plan directly file from the source directory, for example: